-Early stage research suggests that people who self-identify as mediums may have higher incidences of diseases and other conditions including autoimmune disorders and migraines as compared to the incidences reported in the general US population or in non-medium populations of similar ages and genders.
+Early stage research suggests that people who self-identify as mediums may have higher incidences of diseases and other conditions including autoimmune disorders as compared to the incidences reported in the general US population or in non-medium populations of similar ages and genders.

 In addition, self-identified mediums report a higher incidence of childhood trauma than do non-medium populations of similar ages and genders.
-Because of the established relationship between childhood trauma and adult physical disease and our research finding that a single mediumship reading did not cause any changes in various hematological and psychophysiological factors in participants, we have concluded that the increased incidence of disease in mediums is related to the increased incidence of childhood trauma.
+Because of the established relationship between childhood trauma and adult physical disease and our research finding that a single mediumship reading did not cause any changes in various hematological and psychophysiological factors in participants (see paper above), we have concluded that the increased incidence of disease in mediums is related to the increased incidence of childhood trauma.
 Thus, we have concluded that it is not mediumship that causes an increase in disease but trauma that causes both disease and mediumship.

 Citation: Beischel, J. (2015, May).
 Assessing hematological and psychophysiological correlates of anomalous information reception in mediums.
 34th Annual Meeting of the Society for Scientific Exploration, Rockville, Maryland.